Support Services Available On and Off-Campus

 - HDAPP (Harassment & Discrimination Assistance and Prevention Program) 530-752-9255: HDAPP assists individuals and campus units with resolving sexual harassment, sexual violenceand discrimination complaints.

-- Student Judicial Affairs 530-752-1128: serves the campus by enforcing student conduct standards and by upholding student rights and responding to student grievances.
+- Office of Student Support and Judicial Affairs 530-752-1128: serves the campus by enforcing student conduct standards and by upholding student rights and responding to student grievances.

 - Title IX Officer: Wendi Delmendo, 530-752-9466, email@example.com